Racial Equity Commission

 To Racially Revolutionize Jackson.

 The Racial Equity Commission meets the first Tuesday of every month at 4:00 p.m., unless otherwise decided.
-Meetings are held in the 2nd Floor City Council Chambers of Jackson City Hall, 161 W. Michigan Ave.
+Meetings are held in the 10th Floor Conference Room of Jackson City Hall, 161 W. Michigan Ave.
 Jackson, MI 49201.
+The following is a list of 2023 meeting dates:

 Serve on the Racial Equity Commission